City

 Do you need a car in Raleigh, NC?

-Having a car in Raleigh, NC, can make commuting easier and more flexible.
-Many job opportunities are spread out, and public transportation options are limited.
+Having a car in Raleigh, NC, can make commuting easier and more convenient.
+Many job opportunities are spread out, and public transportation options may not cover all areas.

 What is the job market like in Raleigh, NC?